 Unable to Update FSE’s Schedule

 A task is considered In Jeopardy if it cannot be re-scheduled when it or something else in the FSE’s schedule has changed, requiring this tentatively scheduled task to be re-scheduled.

+Appointment not fixed

+A Task is considered in Jeopardy if the Appointment details are not fixed with the Customer even before 4 hours of Late Start of the task. i.e., Jeopardy flag to be set for “Late Start - 4 Hours”.
+This should be applicable only for PM and FMI Jobs.

 Informational Task Highlighting

 Consider Combining